Hi, we’re Lesley and Renee, the sisters behind Primary Beans.

 In a typical commodity supply chain, beans are combined, stored, and handled by various players, losing their origin, time of harvest, and unique flavor in the process.
 At Primary Beans, each variety comes directly from one of our farm partners and doesn't get mixed with beans from other sources.
 With harvest information on every bag, you’ll always know exactly how fresh your beans are.

-Beans are a blank canvas.
-By showcasing the world’s way with beans and sharing easy-to-follow bean cooking tips, we’re building a community of cooks that trust their instinct as much as any recipe.
-Your beans, your choice.
+By sharing our method for quick, easy, and delicious beans every time, we’re building a community of cooks that trust their instinct as much as they trust any recipe.

 There are a million ways to cook beans, and countless cuisines to dive into.
 By showcasing the world’s long-standing way with beans and sharing easy-to-follow tips, we’re building a community of cooks that trusts their instinct as much as any recipe.